RomandyV/Calendar/README.md

 - How to create java files
 - Creating objects
 - Different variable types and how to use them
-- How to create methods (functions)
+- How to create methods
 - If statements
 - Switch Statements
 - How to create tests